 Q. My macros from NcFTP 2 or NcFTP 1 do not work with NcFTP version 3!

 Q. NcFTP doesn't always preserve the timestamps of downloaded files.
-When using other client programs to Free Download the identical file from the same Professional, they are preserving the timestamp.
+When using other client programs to Fetch the identical file from the same Portable, they are preserving the timestamp.